-- 1. Issue Agreement dated September 26, 2024 between our Company and the Book Running Lead Manager. - 2.
+- 1. Issue Agreement dated September 26, 2024 and addendum to the Issue Agreement dated February 25, 2025 between our Company and the Book Running Lead Manager. - 2.
 Registrar Agreement dated September 26, 2024 between our Company and the Registrar to the Issue. - 3.
-Banker to the Issue agreement dated [•] between our Company, Book Running Lead Manager, Registrar to the Issue and Public Issue Bank/refund Bank/Sponsor bank. - 4.
-Market Making Agreement dated [•] between our Company and the Book Running Lead Manager and Market Maker. - 5.
-Underwriting Agreement dated [•] between our Company and Book Running Lead Manager and the Underwriter. - 6.
-Syndicate Agreement dated [•] amongst our Company, the Book Running Lead Manager, and Syndicate Members. - 7.
+Banker to the Issue agreement dated December 09, 2024 between our Company, Book Running Lead Manager, Registrar to the Issue and Public Issue Bank/refund Bank/Sponsor bank. - Market Making Agreement dated November 29, 2024 between our Company and the Book Running Lead Manager and Market Maker. - 5.
+Underwriting Agreement dated November 29, 2024 and addendum to the Underwriting Agreement dated February 25, 2025 between our Company and Book Running Lead Manager and the Underwriter. - 6.
+Syndicate Agreement dated December 09, 2024 amongst our Company, the Book Running Lead Manager, and Syndicate Members. - 7.
 Tripartite agreement between the CDSL, our Company and the Registrar to the Issue dated February 13, 2024. - 8.
 Tripartite agreement between the NSDL, our Company and the Registrar to the Issue dated September 04, 2024.